polyformproject/license-development/template.erb.md

 ## Noncommercial Organizations

-Noncommercial purposes include work on behalf of any charitable organization, educational institution, public research organization, public safety or health organization, environmental protection organization, or government institution.
+Work on behalf of any charitable organization, educational institution, public research organization, public safety or health organization, environmental protection organization, or government institution are all noncommercial uses.
 <% end %>

 <% if personaluse %>
 ## Personal Use
-<% permission_scope = 'for personal noncommercial purposes' %>
+<% permission_scope = 'for personal noncommercial uses' %>

-You may run, make changes to, and share this software only for personal noncommercial purposes unaffiliated with any organization.  <%= personal_uses %>
+You may run, make changes to, and share this software only for personal noncommercial uses unaffiliated with any organization.  <%= personal_uses %>
 <% end %>

 <% if perimeter or shield %>